Planning A Trip To Iceland? Read This First

 Recent visitors know this firsthand.
 "I have naturally straight and tangle-free hair, but after a few hours in the Blue Lagoon, my hair was like a matted rats' nest," says Bekah Zacharias, a data management coordinator in Washington D.C.
 "I had to wash and condition at least six times before I could get a brush to go through my hair again.
 Even after that, my hair was so dry that it took a while to go back to normal."

-On top of that, those with chemically coloured hair should take even more caution in the Lagoon, since the mineral water can completely strip out the hair colour, says Welsh.
+On top of that, those with chemically colored hair should take even more caution in the Lagoon, since the mineral water can completely strip out the hair color, says Welsh.

 But you can still enjoy a swim without the embarrassment of wearing a shower cap on your head.
 Welsh advises completely wetting your hair and slathering it with leave-in conditioner before you get into the water.
 (Many hot springs locations provide conditioner.)
 "Hair that is already wet will absorb less of the water when you are in the spring," she explains.
 When you get out, she suggests washing your hair a few times with a clarifying shampoo to make sure all the minerals are rinsed out, then applying a deep conditioning treatment mask, like Oribe's Signature Moisture Mask (Welsh is an ambassador for the brand).